nohgu21/Insta_Spots_Assignment/README.md

 # Insta Spots - Image Gallery App

 ## Overview
-Spots is a simple React application that displays a collection of images in an interactive gallery.
+Insta Spots is a simple React application that displays a collection of images in an interactive gallery.
 Users can preview images, like posts, and edit their profile.

 ## Features
 - **Profile Management**: Users can update their profile name, title, and avatar.